Belief Bias Identification: Introduction

+The basic problem is that different belief-updating biases may be observationally equivalent.
+Consider a person who appears to update ``too much'' after receiving new information.
+A traditional model may ask whether this reflects base-rate neglect, namely underweighting prior beliefs, or overinference, meaning placing too much weight on the new signal.
+But other biases may generate a similar updating pattern.
+If the person has preferences over outcomes, is she overreacting because she generally overinterprets information, or because she is optimistic or pessimistic about the state she prefers?
+Is she instead reacting strongly because the signal confirms her prior beliefs?
+Or does the same posterior reflect unusually concentrated beliefs, that is, overprecision?
+Once some biases are left outside the model, behavior may be attributed to the wrong one.
+In that sense, some biases may appear empirically important partly because other competing distortions are not being modeled.

-Addressing confounded belief-updating biases is important for two related purposes.
-First, identifying these biases separately is relevant because the actions that people may take under different updating biases could be completely different even if they lead to the same posterior.
-For example, someone suffering from confirmation bias may keep voting for the same political party after receiving social media information that aligns with her previous beliefs, while someone who simply neglects prior information might be more likely to change her mind if reminded of the actual base rate.
-Secondly, once confoundedness is taken care of, such a model would be able to shed light onto which specific biases are more common and which biases drive inference the most.
+Distinguishing such confounded biases matters for at least two reasons.
+First, different biases can lead to very different actions even when they produce similar posteriors.
+For example, a person exhibiting confirmation bias may keep voting for the same political party after receiving social-media information that aligns with her previous beliefs, while someone who simply neglects prior information might be more likely to change her mind if reminded of the actual base rate.
+Second, once these biases are separately identified, one can ask which distortions are more prevalent, which matter most for inference, and which ones tend to appear together within individuals.

-Integrating multiple belief biases into one testable model poses one important methodological challenge.
-Namely, that the way we usually measure beliefs may not suffice to separably identify a full range of potentially confounded biases.
-The vast majority of the literature measures point beliefs to study biased updating \citep{benjamin2019errors}.
-This approach, while simple, is not sufficient to distinguish multiple observationally-equivalent biases.
-Because point beliefs offer reduced flexibility to tell one updating pattern apart from another, I propose an alternative framework to address these challenges.
+A central challenge in addressing this problem is methodological.
+The way beliefs are usually measured may not be rich enough to identify a broad set of potentially confounded biases.
+Much of the literature relies on point beliefs to study biased updating \citep{benjamin2019errors}.
+While convenient, point beliefs offer limited flexibility to distinguish between different updating patterns.
+This paper proposes an alternative framework based on belief distributions.